 What if the bird is injured?

-Please contact our Emergency Phone Service on 13 000 94535 as any bird that is injured will need to be taken to the closest veterinarian.
+Please contact our Emergency Response Service on 13 000 94535 as any bird that is injured will need to be taken to the closest veterinarian.
 The vet will then assess the injuries and hopefully administer assistance so the bird can be sent onto a shelter until they are ready to be released back into the wild.

 13 000 94535.